diegomarquez/game-builder/README.md

 - Different renderers on different viewports

 - Update main.js template in generator
+- Update renderer.js template in generator

-- Build docs, tag, deploy website
+- Try out examples, Build docs, tag, deploy website

 - Do a simple game and get this over with for fucks sake!
     - Something like Galaga, with a boss.